The model theory of the curve graph: Introduction

-Strictly speaking, Corollary~\ref{c:schematic} does not apply to the complex of domains, though the proof of interpretability goes through without issue.
-See the proof of Corollary~\ref{cor:other graphs} below.

-The decoration of a graph by a nonnegative integer $k\geq 0$ means that intersections between curves or arcs representing vertices are allowed in the edge relation, up to at most $k$ intersections.

 In the standard literature on surface theory, many of the graphs discussed in Corollary~\ref{c:interpretability} are referred to as ``complexes" instead of as ``graphs".
 We stick to ``graph" for consistency of terminology.
 In each case, the passage from the graph to the complex is simply by taking the flag complex, which is completely determined by its $1$--skeleton.
-In particular, the relation expressing that $k+1$ vertices bound a $k$--cell is a first order relation that is completely determined by the adjacency relation, and thus the first order theories of the graphs and the complexes are the same.
+In particular, the relation expressing that $k+1$ vertices bound a $k$--cell is a first order relation that is completely determined by the adjacency relation; thus the first order theories of the graphs and the complexes are the same, since the higher simplicial relation is definable from the adjacency relation.

 Corollary~\ref{c:interpretability} suggests that many of the graphs labelled therein should be bi-interpretable with the curve graph, which would imply that the automorphism groups of these graphs coincide with that of the curve graph, i.e.~the extended mapping class group.
-Ivanov conjectured that the automorphism group of a ``natural" complex associated to a surface should be the extended mapping class group, and that the proof should factor through the automorphisms of the curve graph, whereby bi-interpretability provides a suitable framework for interpreting the meaning of ``natural".
-Significant progress on understanding Ivanov's conjecture has been made by Brendle and Margalit~\cite{brendle_margalit}, wherein they give conditions under which Ivanov's conjecture is true and false, and adapt it to the study of normal subgroups of mapping class groups.
-There does not seem to be an omnibus result, even from the point of view of model theory.
-Though the graphs in Corollary~\ref{c:interpretability} are interpretable in the curve graph, their theories are essentially different from that of the curve graph.
-This can be phrased in terms of Morley rank; for such a discussion, we direct the reader to Sections~\ref{s:interpretations} and~\ref{sec:morley} below.
-Here, we opt for a description in terms of bi--interpretability.
-As an example of the failure of bi--interpretability, we have the following:
+As remarked above in Problem~\ref{p:ivanov}, Ivanov conjectured that the automorphism group of a ``natural" graph associated to a surface should be the extended mapping class group, provided that the complexity of that graph is sufficiently great, and that the proof should factor through the automorphisms of the curve graph, whereby interpretability in $\C(\Sigma)$ provides a suitable framework for interpreting the meaning of ``natural".
+It remains to properly interpret ``sufficiently complex", and bi--interpretability with $\C(\Sigma)$ is a potential candidate, though in the end it is not quite the right one.